Gifted Program Specialist

 *Florida’s Frameworks for K-12 Gifted Learners

 All 2nd grade students are assessed each year to identify those who may be eligible for gifted services.
 Students at other grade levels may be screened for gifted evaluation on a referral basis.
-Click HERE for the 2017/2018 Gifted Screening/Evaluation Timelines.
+See 2018-19 Screening for Gifted for the 2018/2019 Gifted Screening/Evaluation Timelines.

 Private evaluations done by licensed educational psychologists may be submitted for consideration in the eligibility process.
 Evaluations must be done using the latest edition of the psychological assessment instrument.
 (For example, if the new version of an assessment was published 10/15/15, then best practices indicate the old version may be used for one year after publication of the newer version.
 Therefore, we would not consider assessments done using the old instrument after 10/15/16.)